MJ: I’ve just realized how few jokes I know. You always open with a joke. I’ve got nothin’.

 Your wish is our command, Releona!

-MELINDA: Since I’ve already done a review of sorts, would you like to get us up to speed on the series’ plot at this point?
+MJ: Since I’ve already done a review of sorts, would you like to get us up to speed on the series’ plot at this point?

 MICHELLE: I’ll take a shot at it, though Pandora Hearts is one of those series that makes sense in the short-term but is not exactly clear in terms of its long-term plot trajectory.